-For Michaelmas and possibly later in the year, coronavirus (Covid-19) is going to be massively impacting our lives.
+Despite easing of restrictions in England, COVID may still impact our lives throughout the coming academic year, particularly in the winter.
 Coronavirus is a virus spread through respiratory droplets and contact with contaminated surfaces.
-All the info regarding coronavirus in this booklet is correct at the time of writing but is likely to change in the event of a rise in cases or as we start to move forward from the virus.
+All the info regarding coronavirus in this booklet is correct at the time of writing but may change.
 If you're unsure what to do speak to a member of the college welfare team (pg.3-7) or use some of the weblinks in this section.